 Interview of Dick DeVos

 November 11, 2024.
 James Goenner, Ph.D. of the National Charter Schools Institute, interviews Dick DeVos, Founder of West Michigan Aviation Academy in Grand Rapids, Michigan.
-Dick DeVos, founder of the West Michigan Aviation Academy, discussed his journey from a lackluster student to a passionate educator.
-He emphasized the importance of attitude, effort, and discipline in […]
+Dick DeVos, founder of the West Michigan Aviation Academy, discussed his journey from an uninspired student to a champion for educational freedom.
+He emphasized the importance of attitude, effort, and […]